 Their lack of concern regarding their actions further exacerbates the pain.

-Within relationships, psychopathic behavior can create anxiety, distance, and a power differential.
+Within relationships, psychopathic behaviour can create anxiety, distance, and a power differential.

 Often, these relationships can become traumatic, as their control obstructs normal bonding for the other person.

-This form of intense attachment is also usually difficult for the other partner to break off, thereby placing themselves in a dysfunctional relationship.
+This form of intense attachment is also usually difficult for the other partner to break off, thereby finding themselves in a dysfunctional relationship.